Charge pumps, boundary modes, and the necessity of unnecessary criticality

 To proceed, we consider a semi-infinite chain and fix a fiducial four-site unit cell, indicated by the gray boxes in \cref{fig:phasediags}.
 Examining the four limiting cases \cref{eq:GS0}-\cref{eq:GSmpiby2}, we see that introducing a boundary does not affect the fixed-point family ground states except along the $\delta=1$ line.
 Here, the two spins at the boundary of the ladder decouple from the bulk and are governed by the effective Hamiltonian

 The ground state of \cref{eq:Hboundary} is the $\ztwo^{L,R}$-even state $\kett[\Big]{\dimy}$ for $J_U< -|J_M|$, and the $\ztwo^{L, R}$-odd state $\kett[\Big]{\dimyblue}$ for $J_U> |J_M|$.
 Since the bulk is a product of symmetric plaquettes, as we cycle through the fixed-point family, the ground state of the semi-infinite ladder must undergo a level crossing somewhere along the $\delta=1$, $J_U \in (-|J_M|, |J_M|)$ line between distinct sectors of either $\ztwo^L$ or $O(2)$ (the latter follows from the change in $\ztwo^R$ eigenvalue).
-This is a purely boundary phenomenon, absent in the periodic case, and captures the fact that the cycle transfers symmetry charge across the system: the family is a nontrivial pump of both $\ztwo^L$ and $\ztwo^R$.
-[The boundary charge returns to its original value at the end of a cycle without a second boundary level crossing, as charge is pumped through the bulk.
-Since this is impossible in a purely $d=0$ system, the boundary {family} is ``anomalous''~\cite{Seiberg_AnomaliesCouplingOne10.21468/SciPostPhys.8.1.001,Seiberg_AnomaliesCouplingTwo10.21468/SciPostPhys.8.1.002,ThorngrenDiabolicalPhysRevB.102.245113}.]
+This is a purely boundary phenomenon, absent in the periodic case, and captures the fact that the cycle transfers symmetry charge across the system: the family is a nontrivial pump of both $\ztwo^L$ and $\ztwo^R$. \footnote{The boundary charge returns to its original value at the end of a cycle without a second boundary level crossing, as charge is pumped through the bulk.
+Since this is impossible in a purely $d=0$ system, the boundary {family} is ``anomalous''~\cite{Seiberg_AnomaliesCouplingOne10.21468/SciPostPhys.8.1.001,Seiberg_AnomaliesCouplingTwo10.21468/SciPostPhys.8.1.002,ThorngrenDiabolicalPhysRevB.102.245113}.} {Althought the non-trivial pump only requires preserving either $\ztwo^L$ or $\ztwo^R$, the larger symmetry group is needed to stabilize the unnecessary critical line~\cite{APUCPhysRevLett.130.256401,SupMat}}.

 There are two possible ways in which the boundary charge can change along $\delta=1$.
 For $J_M>0$, we get a single direct level crossing (a boundary phase transition) at $J_U$ between the two boundary charge sectors described above, at which the ground state is twofold degenerate.
 This can be rationalised in terms of either symmetry.
 However, the non-Abelian nature of $O(2)$ admits a second possibility for $J_M<0$.
 In this case, there is a region of finite extent $J_U< |J_M|$ (a `boundary phase') where the ground state of \cref{eq:Hboundary} transforms in the $O(2)$ doublet irrep $\kett[\Big]{\dimydouble}$, i.e. there is a twofold degenerate boundary mode in the open system.
 The semi-infinite ladder thus undergoes two distinct level-crossings at $J_U = \pm |J_M|$, at which its ground state is threefold degenerate.
+If we now tune parameters ``radially inwards'' towards the critical region, the symmetry argument above continues to hold even though the model is no longer exactly solvable~\cite{SupMat}.